bioinfolz/PM2RA/README.md

 MultiSearch usage<br>
 -----

-**Seven** parameters should be set for MultiSearch function.
+**Eight** parameters should be set for MultiSearch function.
 Except for those set for 2DScan, a microbiota list should be provided for MultiSearch.<br>

-`Rscript PM2CA.R abundance.table.csv ConditionA-Label ConditionB-Label prevalence.filter project.name MultiSearch ks micriobita.list`<br>
+`Rscript PM2CA.R abundance.table.csv ConditionA-Label ConditionB-Label prevalence.filter project.name MultiSearch Test-type micriobita.list`<br>
 1.  abundance table: the abundance table of microbiota in csv format, where the first colunm indicates the labels for samples from two conditions.<br><br>
 **Input Example:**<br>
 label	Bifidobacterium_animalis	Bifidobacterium_breve	Bacteroides_ovatus	Parabacteroides_distasonis<br>